-Your Device Driver let’s you manage USB drives they are connected to your computer.
+Your Device Driver let you manage USB drives that are connected to your computer.
 You can also use it to eject a USB drive.
 See how to do this below

 Management is also helpful in Windows computers.
 It manages the external drives and disk inserted into the system.
 If you is a Windows 10,8 or 7, you can use it to eject a USB flash drive.

 Here are three simple steps to remove your device safely.
 You can use any of the steps that works well for you.